Queensland University Regiment: History

-In May 1948, QUR was formed, initially as an independent company designated as 'A' Company.
+In May 1948 QUR was formed, initially as an independent company designated as 'A' Company.
 An increased number of recruits arrived in 1950 and as a result in May that year the regiment was established as a full infantry battalion.
 This resulted in the raising of Support Company, consisting of Mortar, Medium Machine Gun and Assault Pioneer Platoons.
 An Anti-Tank Platoon was later added.
 Later the following year the regiment began training members to receive commissions as officers; the first member to graduate was Second Lieutenant Pat Shanahan.
-QUR was presented Queens and Regimental Colours on 19 July 1959 by the Governor of Queensland, Colonel Sir Henry Abel Smith.
+QUR was presented Queens and Regimental Colours on 19 July 1959 by His Excellency, The Governor of Queensland, Colonel Sir Henry Abel Smith.
 By the end of the 1950s the role of officer training became the focus of the regiment's existence.

 Following the end of the national service scheme resulted in a reduction in the number of parading members and as a result during the early 1960s regimental strength was no more than 160 at any given time.
 Following the re-establishment of the scheme in late 1964 following the commitment of Australian troops to South Vietnam, the regiment's ranks swelled and by late 1965 the regiment had a frontage of 438 personnel.
-This trend continued and by mid-1967, the regimental strength was 40 officers and 603 other ranks.
+This trend continued and by mid-1967 the regimental strength was 40 officers and 603 other ranks.
 At that time the regiment was made responsible for providing officers to all Northern Command units and was tasked with delivering training over the course of a two-year cycle; under this model 'A' Company took over the role of recruit training while 'B' Company became the officer training company.
 The end of the national service scheme in 1972 resulted in a sharp decline in the regiment's strength; 92 personnel remained at the end of the year.
 Two years later there were only 37.

 During the 1974 Brisbane flood caused by Cyclone Wanda the regiment's depot in Walcott Street was damaged as were the regimental colours.
 The regiment was still able to mount an annual camp, however, further declining numbers resulted in discussions about disbanding the regiment.
 These were put off, although the regiment's existence continued to be tenuous as it was only able to graduate three officers in 1975 and two more the following year.
 That year women were officially permitted to join the regiment in support roles and after this the regiment began to recover.